0xhilSa/pynum/README.md

 - Implement an LLVM-based accelerator for CPU execution

 > [!IMPORTANT]
-> The arithmetic ops on vectors can only be done when these vectors are of same dtype
+> Arithmetic operations on vectors can only be performed if they have the same data type
 > - (short - short) ✔️
 > - (short - int) ❌